-If you're after stylish pantry ideas that will turn crammed cupboards and overflowing drawers into a distant memory then you've come to exactly the right place.
-Pantry ideas now form a major part of kitchen design and here we showcase some of the best and most practical pantry ideas out there to ensure that you have all the space you need for everything, from dried goods to kitchen equipment.
+Pantry ideas should ideally go hand-in-hand with the process of designing a kitchen and here we showcase some of the best and most practical pantry ideas around to ensure that you have all the space you need for everything, from dried goods to kitchen equipment.

 Also known as walk-in larders, pantries were once a feature no home could do without, offering somewhere cool and away from bright sunlight to store both fresh and dried goods in the absence of modern refrigeration methods.
 They also reflected the way we used to eat far more seasonally than we do these days, allowing people to tuck away fruit and vegetables, as well as cured meats, for when food was scarce or harder to come by in the colder months.